Recommended age group: 13–14

 Time required: one 45–60 minute session

-- Divide the class into equal teams and ask each team to talk around the following questions:
+- Divide young people into small groups and ask them to discuss and feed back about the following questions:

 - What makes someone a bad role model in sport?
 For example, cheating, drug taking, not playing by the rules.

 - Why do we need good sporting role models?

 - Hand out a blank piece of paper to each group and get young people to create a mind map based around all the qualities and example behaviours which make someone an amazing role model in sport.